Forecasting is the only reliable way to know what's safe to spend from your checking account. Here's the formula that gives you a specific answer.

 Here's what this looks like with real numbers.
 You start the month at $4,200.
 On the 1st, rent pulls it to $2,800.
 On the 5th, your car payment brings it to $2,450.
 On the 8th, your credit card bill drops it to $1,800.
 On the 14th, your paycheck brings it back up to $3,300.
 For the rest of your forecast window, your balance never drops below that $1,800 mark — making the 8th your Account Low.
 You've set your Floor at $1,000.
 So:

-Account Low: $1,800 (projected lowest point) Floor: $1,000 (your personal minimum) Available Cash: $800 (what's safe to spend)
+Account Low: $1,800 (projected lowest point) Floor: $1,000 (your personal minimum) Available Cash: $800 (what's safe to spend or move)

 Not $4,200.
 Not "probably a couple thousand."
 Exactly $800 — and you can see exactly why.
 The forecast separated your committed money ($3,400 in obligations that will draw the balance down to $1,800) from your uncommitted money ($800 above your Floor at the worst point), and gave you a specific number you can act on with confidence.

-The method is straightforward in concept — but doing it requires building and maintaining a picture of your upcoming cash flow.
-There are two ways to approach this.
+The method is straightforward in concept, but maintaining it requires keeping your forecast current as bills shift and one-time expenses appear.
+There are two ways to do this.

-You can build a checking account cash flow forecast yourself using a spreadsheet or pen and paper.
-Start with today's balance, list every known income and expense over the next 30 to 60 days with its expected date, and walk the balance forward day by day.
-Our guide on how to create a checking account cash flow forecast walks through each step.
-This approach gives you full control and clarity, though it requires discipline to keep it current as bills shift and one-time expenses appear.
+You can build a checking account cash flow forecast yourself in a spreadsheet or in Centinel’s free tier.
+Start with today's balance, list every known income and expense over the next 2 months with its expected date, and walk the balance forward day by day.
+This gives you full control and clarity, though it requires discipline to keep current.

 You opened your banking app and saw $4,200.
 Before, that number was the only information you had — and it couldn't answer the question you were actually asking.
 Not because the number was wrong, but because it was the wrong type of number.
 A backward-looking total when you needed a forward-looking projection.
 A single figure blending committed and uncommitted money when you needed them separated.